pcboldini/CUBENS/README.md

 ## News
 # **[2024/../..]** CUBENS v1.0 is online!

-## Usage
+### Usage

 ## Motivation
-The application of non-ideal fluids has rapidly and widely increased the relevance of a new branch of fluid mechanics called non-ideal compressible fluid dynamics (NICFD).
-With regards to the rising number of industrial applications operating at non-ideal gas conditions, the development of more accurate theoretical, experimental, and numerical tools is required.
-In particular, one of the main challenges remains the lack of knowledge in transitional and turbulent boundary layers due to the difficulty in performing experiments at high density and temperature conditions.
-Therefore, high-fidelity investigations with the CUBENS solver will pave the way for future intensive research in the field of NICFD.
+The application of non-ideal fluids has rapidly and widely increased the relevance of a new branch of fluid mechanics called non-ideal compressible fluid dynamics.
+With respect to the rising number of industrial applications operating at non-ideal gas conditions, such as turbomachinery and heat exchangers, the development of more accurate theoretical, experimental, and numerical tools is required.
+In particular, one major challenge is the lack of knowledge in transitional and turbulent boundary layers due to the difficulty in performing experiments at high density and temperature conditions.
+On the contrary, high-fidelity simulations can significantly contribute to improve and accelerate the design of new engineering systems operating at non-ideal conditions.
+Fluids above their critical point play a key role in future energy conversion systems.

 ## Contributing